hechoendrupal/drupal-console-book/README.md

 # Drupal Console

-> #### This is a WIP project
+> #### Note: This project is a work-in-progress.

-This book contains the documentation for [Drupal Console](http://drupalconsole.com/) project.
+This book documents the [Drupal Console](http://drupalconsole.com/) project.

 ### Contribute to the project

-You can contribute to improve this project on [Github](https://github.com/hechoendrupal/DrupalAppConsole)
+You can contribute to improve this project on [Github](https://github.com/hechoendrupal/DrupalConsole)

 ### Contribute to this documentation